10 richest female tennis players in 2023

 Regarded as one of the greatest tennis players of all time, Billie Jean King has won 39 Grand Slam titles across the women’s singles (12 titles), doubles (16 titles) and mixed doubles (11 titles) disciplines.
 Besides her exploits on the tennis court, King is also famously known for establishing the Women’s Tennis Association (WTA) and the Women’s Sports Foundation.
 She has achieved numerous prestigious accolades for her contributions to the sport.
 The list includes the Presidential Medal of Freedom, the BBC Sports Personality of the Year Lifetime Achievement Award and the French Legion of Honour, among several others.

 The yesteryear American tennis star ranks among the richest female tennis players even over 30 years after her retirement.
-According to reports, Billie Jean King, in 2023, has a net worth of around USD 20 million.
+According to reports, Billie Jean King, in 2023, has a net worth of around USD 20 million (INR 165 crore approx.).
 She has been a great ambassador of the sport and was also inducted into the International Tennis Hall of Fame in 1987.

 Fun fact: The 2017 film Battle of the Sexes is about Billie Jean King’s game-changing win against male tennis player Bobby Riggs.